Physical and medical needs

 Preparing for school entry needs to start as early as possible.
 Parents should be encouraged to look around the schools to see what the environment is like inside and outside.
 A school with lots of steps may not be as suitable as a school which is built on one level.
 If adaptations are needed, an Occupational Therapist may visit the school to look at the classroom, dining area and toilet facilities.
 Recommendations are then followed up and any changes made to enable the child to access the school environment.

-If additional help and support is needed at school, then the child may benefit from having a SEND support plan which will help to bridge the gap between pre-school and school.
-A request for School Intervention Funding or an Education, Health and Care Plan may also be considered depending on the child’s needs.
+If additional help and support is needed at school, then the child may benefit from having an enhanced transition to school.
+A request for SEND Intervention Funding or an Education, Health and Care Plan may also be considered depending on the child’s needs.
 Help and support with making an application can be given by your Area SENCo or the child’s Early Years SEND advisor.

 Training, health care plans and reasonable adjustments need to be considered again in the school context to support a smooth transition.
 Visits to see the child at home and in the setting help the teachers to gain valuable information about the child.
 Extra supported visits to school give children the opportunity to adapt to their new environment and to feel more positive and excited about starting school.